 - The cost of goods sold in a manufacturing business includes direct material, labor cost, product cost, allowances, freight inwards, and factory production overhead.

-- In Trial Balance, only a purchase account is shown with years total purchase value not cost of goods sold.
+- In Trial Balance, only a purchase account is shown with years of the total purchase value, not the cost of goods sold.

 - The Cost of Goods Sold Journal Entry is made for reflecting closing stock.
 That is an increase or decrease in stock value.

-- The Cost of Goods Sold is deducted from revenues in order to calculate Gross Profit and Gross Margin.
+- The Cost of Goods Sold is deducted from revenues to calculate Gross Profit and Gross Margin.

-This has been a guide to the Cost of Goods Sold (COGS) Journal Entry.
+This article has been a guide to the Cost of Goods Sold (COGS) Journal Entry.
 Here we discuss the examples of Journal entries for the cost of goods sold with detailed explanation.
 Here are the other articles in accounting that you may like –